 The retroperitoneal space is located between the posterior parietal peritoneum medially and the transversalis fascia laterally.
-It is sometimes divided into 3 spaces (the anterior pararenal space, the perirenal space, and the posterior pararenal space) by the perirenal fascia.
+It is divided into 3 spaces by the perirenal fascia: the anterior pararenal space, the perirenal space, and the posterior pararenal space.

 |||Bowdino CS,Shaw PM, Anatomy, Abdomen and Pelvis, Renal Veins 2019 Jan; [PubMed PMID: 30855882]|

 |||Russell PS,Hong J,Windsor JA,Itkin M,Phillips ARJ, Renal Lymphatics: Anatomy, Physiology, and Clinical Implications.
 Frontiers in physiology.
 2019; [PubMed PMID: 30923503]|